Rising-Cloud-Examples/bp-python-task/README.md

 To get the local docker container up and running for testing and development:
 1. Ensure you are logged into the risingcloud cli with a valid token:
 `risingcloud login`.
-2. Run the local risingcloud build command: `risingcloud build --local`.
+1. Run the local risingcloud build command: `risingcloud build --local`.
 This will grab the currently pushed yaml from Rising Cloud's repository, and generate the relevant portion of the dockerfile that Rising Cloud uses during the normal build step.
-That dockerfile is then automatically run locally and will store the resultant image under the taskurl.
+That dockerfile is then automatically run locally and will save the resultant image as bp-python-task
-3. Start up the test container: `make rc-start-container`.
+1. Start up the test container: `make rc-start-container`.
 This spins up the image that was just built and keeps it running in the background.
 It will automatically delete any old running containers of the same name for you.
 If you have any daemons, be sure to add them under the `make rc-start-daemons` command.
 They will automatically start up when you run the below command.
 It will also attach a volume to the container so that you can easily test changes to your code without requiring a docker build every time.
-4. Populate any test `request.json` files you'd like to be able to test in the `/rcTests/reqeusts` folder.
+1. Populate any test `request.json` files you'd like to be able to test in the `/rcTests/reqeusts` folder.
 As long as they are named in the format `{TEST_NAME}.json` and are proper json, they will work fine!
-5. To run a single request test through: `make rc-test-single f={TEST_NAME}`.
+1. To run a single request test through: `make rc-test-single f={TEST_NAME}`.
 This will copy the request into `./request.json` and then run `python3 main.py` in the docker container.
 The resultant file will be located at `./response.json` as well as in `rcTests/responses` folder.
 For this command to work, the file `/rcTests/requests/{TEST_NAME}.json` must exist.
-6. To run every test in the `/rcTests/requests/` folder in sequence:
+1. To run every test in the `/rcTests/requests/` folder in sequence:
 `make rc-test-all`.This will essentially run the `rc-test-single` over and over for every test file defined.
-7. Whenever you're done testing, you can clean up the docker environment with `rc-kill-container`.
+1. Whenever you're done testing, you can clean up the docker environment with `rc-kill-container`.

 ### Building/Deploying